aarneranta/chalmers-advanced-python/labs/lab2/README.md

 - Python's data model for classes
 - class definitions with private instance variables, public methods, and "hidden" methods
 - inheritance between classes
+- understanding and extending an external library, the `networkx` library
 - representations of graphs
 - Dijkstra's shortest path algorithm with different cost functions
 - visualization of graphs and paths in them, using the `graphviz` library